 Off-Campus Green Cup Challenge

-Take the challenge to be more green off-campus!
 Green Cup wasn't just for on-campus students this year.
-Save energy, water, reduce your waste, travel sustainably, eat locally, and learn about sustainability by taking part of the off-campus Green Cup challenge.
-We will keep you posted with tips on how to live more sustainably and about cool events both on- and off-campus!
-Earn points by posting pictures on the NU Green Cup Facebook, emailing email@example.com on how you are livin' green, and by attending Green events!
+Saving energy, water, reducing waste, traveling sustainably, eating locally, and learning about sustainability are all part of the off-campus Green Cup challenge.
+SEED and the Eco-Reps offered tips on how to live more sustainably and shared cool both on and off-campus upcoming events.
+Points were earned by posting pictures on the NU Green Cup Facebook, sending an email to share how you were living green, and by attending Green events!

 Prizes included reusable water bottles, CFLs, energy monitors, smart strips, sporks, and Whole Foods giftcards.